ispeters/async_scope/asyncscope.md

     // make sure we always join
     unifex::scope_guard join = [&]() noexcept {
-        // wait for all nested work to finish this_thread::sync_wait(scope.join()); // NEW!
+        // wait for all associated work to finish this_thread::sync_wait(scope.join()); // NEW!
     };